steverobbins/magedownload-cli/README.md

 #### Options

-All commands have the following options
+All commands have the following options:

 ##### `--id=ID` (optional)